Cusp Bifurcation in Metastatic Breast Cancer Cells: Abstract

 \section{Abstract}

-Ordinary differential equations (ODEs) can model the transition of cell states over time.
+{Understanding the potential for cancers to metastasize is still relatively unknown.
+While many predictive methods may use deep learning or stochastic processes, we highlight a long standing mathematical concept that may be useful for modeling metastatic breast cancer systems.
+Ordinary differential equations (ODEs) can model cell state transitions by considering the pertinent environmental variables as well as the paths systems take over time.
 Bifurcation theory is a branch of dynamical systems which studies changes in the behavior of an ODE system while one or more parameters are varied.
-We have found that concepts in bifurcation theory may be applied to model metastatic cell behavior.
-Our results show how a specific phenomenon called a cusp bifurcation describes metastatic cell state transitions, separating two qualitatively different transition modalities.
-Moreover, we show how the cusp bifurcation models other genetic networks, and we relate the dynamics after the bifurcation to observed phenomena in commitment to enter the cell cycle.
+Many studies have applied concepts in one-parameter bifurcation theory to model biological network dynamics, and cell division.
+However, studies of two-parameter bifurcations are much more rare.
+Two-parameter bifurcations have not been studied in metastatic systems.
+Here we show how a specific two-parameter bifurcation phenomenon called a cusp bifurcation separates two qualitatively different metastatic cell state transitions modalities and propose a new perspective on defining such transitions based on mathematical theory.
+We hope the observations and verification methods detailed here may help in the understanding of metastatic potential from a basic biological perspective and in clinical settings.}